lrvideckis/yahtzee-max-expected-score/README.md

 4. add monte-carlo style test: test that average score of many rounds (playing optimally) gives 229.63850 points
 5. still can make it run faster by playing around with dp-trick done during transitions
 6. refactor/comment code to be more readable
+7. add file with interesting stats, ex: list of all possible starting rolls, sorted by expected value

 I tested the program by comparing values with this website: http://www-set.win.tue.nl/~wstomv/misc/yahtzee/osyp.php